-A Place of Enlightenment and the birthplace of Buddha, Lumbini is in Nepal, welcome to the spiritual Land.
+A Place of Enlightenment and the birthplace of Buddha, Lumbini is in Nepal, welcome to the holy Land.
 This spiritual tour takes you through Nepal’s Buddhist historical sites, including Boudhanath, Swayambhunath, Namo Buddha, and Lumbini (The birthplace of the Buddha).
+The mecca of Buddhists is regarded as the Lumbini, Nepal.
 Exploring the Buddhist sites of Nepal offers you to learn more about Buddhism in Nepal.
 The main attraction of the Buddhist Circuit is visiting the historically important Lumbini.
 Lumbini is the home of the founder of Buddhism, Gautama Buddha.
 Many devotees and tourists from all over the world visit Lumbini in search of peace.
 So this tour is not just about visiting beautiful places; but also about the cultural exploration of Buddhism.
 In Lumbini, you will find the Maya Devi Temple inside which you can see the ‘marker stone’, believed to be the exact spot where Buddha first stepped foot, the sacred Bodhi tree, ponds, and the ruins of ancient monasteries, and the Ashoka Pillar erected in the 3rd century by Emperor Ashok as a sign of respect when visiting the Buddha’s birthplace.
 Around the premises, you can see devotees from various countries.

 Travelers can experience a unique religious experience and personal relaxation on this Place of Enlightenment tour.
 Visitors say the tour taught them the importance of inner peace, compassion, meditation, and lifestyle.